jeetsons/ethlisbon-hack25/docs/readme.md

 - **Core elements:**
   - Catch missing approvals, failed transactions, or on-chain errors.
   - Guidance for user to retry or seek help.
+  - *If an exit fails due to missing NFT approval, show a specific error and a button to approve the LeveragedLPManager for the LP NFT!*

 ---